osic/ref-impl-kolla/documents/ease-of-use/osic-provisioning.md

 ##### Step 1: Update the given input.csv:
 The `input.csv` file contains information about your target hosts.
 The format of the file is as follows:
-(hostname,MAC Address,IP Address,Subnet Mask,Gateway,Nameserver,Interface,Cobbler profile,environment)
+__(hostname,MAC Address,IP Address,Subnet Mask,Gateway,Nameserver,Interface,Cobbler profile,environment,Ironic IP)__
 This file is given as input to a script which generates cobbler system profiles for each target host.
 The MAC address and interface field of the script is used by cobbler to PXE boot the host.